danielyxie/bitburner/doc/source/netscript/netscriptfunctions.rst

     that it can be used to run a script on any server, instead of just the current server.

     Returns true if the script is successfully started, and false otherwise.

+    Running this function with a *numThreads* argument of 0 will return false without running the script.
+    However, running this function with a negative *numThreads* argument will cause a runtime error.

     The simplest way to use the *exec* command is to call it with just the script name and the target server.
     The following example will try to run *generic-hack.script* on the *foodnstuff* server::